Free fire pump weekly test procedure

 - Build forms with AI (describe what you need and MapTrack suggests the form).

-Book a demo to see digital fire pump test procedures and weekly scheduling in MapTrack.
+Book a demo to see how MapTrack handles fire pump service procedures.

-This test procedure covers 18 actions across 5 areas:
+This fire pump weekly test procedure covers 5 key areas:

 - Pump start tests: start on automatic signal, verify start within 10 seconds (diesel), start on manual, run at rated speed for minimum 30 minutes.